Covid 19 coronavirus: Two men jailed for virus security breaches

 Meredith failed a breath screening test but refused to provide an evidential sample of either breath or blood.

-Remaining unco-operative, he wiped his saliva on custody officers.
+Remaining uncooperative, he wiped his saliva on custody officers.

 In the cells, he claimed he was infected with Covid-19 and spat repeatedly, the court heard.